kekavc24/magical_workflows/WORKFLOWS.md

 ```

-The commit in your will look like so 👇🏼:
+The commit in your repo will look like so 👇🏼:

 ![image](/assets/commit_snip.png)